yuvipanda/pr-triage-board-bot/README.md

 field options, and this should be managed by the code itself.
 It doesn't yet.

-So for now, go to the [JupyterHub project board](https://github.com/orgs/jupyterhub/projects/4/views/9) and [copy it to your organization](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/copying-an-existing-project).
+So for now, go to the [JupyterHub project board](https://github.com/orgs/jupyterhub/projects/4/views/9) and ["Make a copy"](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/copying-an-existing-project) in your organization.

+Note the project id in the url of your copy, which will look something like: `https://github.com/orgs/<organization>/projects/<project-id>/views/1`

 ## Run the script